-Policy BC7: The Green Heart of the Village
+Policy BCS8: The Green Heart of the Village

-The Neighbourhood Plan designates a Green Heart formed by a connected sequence of open spaces within and adjoining the village, as shown on the Policies Map.
+The Neighbourhood Plan identifies a Green Heart formed by a connected sequence of open spaces within and adjoining the village, as shown on the Policies Map.

-Development proposals on land that lies within the Green Heart will be required to:
+Development proposals on land that lies within or adjoins the Green Heart will be required to:

-- i. demonstrate how they enhance the visual characteristics and biodiversity of the land; and - ii. ensure their landscape schemes, layouts, access and public open space provision and other amenity requirements contribute to the maintenance an improvement of the Network.
+- i. demonstrate how they sustain or enhance the visual characteristics, the function and biodiversity of the land; and - ii. have regard to how their landscape schemes, layouts, access and public open space provision and other amenity requirements may contribute to the maintenance and improvement of the Network.